jsenv/core/packages/test/README.md

 })
 ```

-Finally let's create the script that will start a web browser and execute test file in it.
+The script that will start a web browser and use it to execute all test files.

 *scripts/test.mjs*